AGES - Reference projects in the whole of Europe

-In the context of the German HGV toll AGES is responsible for the complete billing of the toll charges with the users and guarantees punctual payment of the total annual revenue of approx. four billion euros to the customer.
-Furthermore, AGES supervises around 3,500 toll points of sale in ten countries (Austria, Belgium, Czech Republic, Denmark, France, Germany, Luxembourg, the Netherlands, Poland, Switzerland) and is continuing to expand the toll network.
+In the context of the German HGV toll AGES is responsible for the complete billing of the toll charges with the users and guarantees punctual payment of the total annual revenue of over seven billion euros to the customer.
+Furthermore, AGES supervises toll points of sale in ten countries (Austria, Belgium, Czech Republic, Denmark, France, Germany, Luxembourg, the Netherlands, Poland, Switzerland).

 On 1st January 1995, AGES started a system in Germany to charge road user charges for heavy goods vehicles in Europe which was commissioned by the Bundesamt für Güterverkehr (Federal Office for Goods Transport): the Eurovignette.
 The time-based charge was implemented in Germany, the BeNeLux countries, Denmark and Sweden.
 AGES is still continuing to develop the vignette system up to the present day: The previous paper-based toll system was replaced in 2008 by the up-to-date electronic vignette.

-AGES is the sole service provider for the electronic Eurovignette, which replaced the paper-based vignette system in October 2008.
-AGES thus ensures the successful development, implementation and operation of all required facilities including the control centre and network with about 500 points of sale.
-This covers both the four member states of the Eurovignette Agreement (Denmark, Luxemburg, the Netherlands and Sweden) and also the so-called "Belt States" (Belgium, Germany, Finland, France and Great Britain) which surround the toll area.
-AGES is responsible for the entire charging of the toll and all the associated administrative processes.
+The electronic Eurovignette replaced the paper-based vignette system on 1st October 2008.
+Being the service provider of this new system AGES ensures its successful development and implementation as well as the operation of all required facilities including the control centre and network of several hundreds of points of sale.
+The entire Eurovignette countries with the four member states (Denmark, Luxemburg, the Netherlands and Sweden) as well as the neighbouring countries (Belgium, Finland, France, Germany and Great Britain) are covered by it.
 In the context of the electronic Eurovignette, the AGES product "e-Vignette" has been successfully implemented for the first time.

-AGES was the sole service provider from 2000 to 2008 for the Eurovignette system in the Netherlands.
-AGES was commissioned by the Dutch State and was responsible for the system’s safe operation and the entire data communication for over 200 points of sale.
+From 2000 to 2008, AGES supervised the Eurovignette system in the Netherlands as a service provider and was thus responsible for the system’s safe operation and the entire data communication for over 200 points of sale.